Kwang Pu Chen

 He was one of China's most successful entrepreneurs in the twentieth century, particularly influential in the financial and business world of Shanghai.
 He played a key role in negotiating financial aid from the United States in 1937-1940, working with Treasury Secretary Henry Morgenthau.

 Linsun Cheng, in his Banking in Modern China: Entrepreneurs, Professional Managers, and the Development of Chinese, says, "It is almost impossible to describe any significant innovation in the history of modern Chinese banks without mentioning K. P. Chen's name."

-Early life
+Early life and education

-In 1880, K. P. Chen was born in Dantu, Jiangsu province into a family with little education.
-He caught the attention of compradores of a foreign firm who decided to sponsor his education in America.
-He graduated in 1909 with a BSc. degree from the Wharton School at the University of Pennsylvania in Philadelphia.
+In 1881, Chen was born in Zhenjiang, Jiangsu into a family with little education.
+He caught the attention of compradores of a foreign firm who decided to sponsor his education in the United States.
+He studied at Simpson College in Iowa and Ohio Wesleyan University before graduating with a business degree from the Wharton School at the University of Pennsylvania.

 After graduation, as part of the sponsorship agreement, he worked as an intern in an American bank for a year.
 He then returned to China where he joined the Nanyang Quanyehui or the Nanjing South Seas Exhibition, a China-hosted international exposition that showcased to the world both China’s modernization and cultural heritage.